JoakimTeixeira/linux-cheat-sheet/README.md

 ------------|-------------
 rm *        | Remove all files
-rm *.js     | Remove all javascript files rm a*.txt   | Remove all text files beginning with letter "a"
+rm *.js     | Remove all javascript files rm a*.txt   | Remove all text files beginning with the letter "a"

 ## File info